King of the Ring (1999)

-The 1999 King of the Ring was the seventh annual King of the Ring professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE) that featured the 13th King of the Ring tournament.
+The 1999 King of the Ring was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the seventh annual King of the Ring event and hosted the finals of the 13th King of the Ring tournament for men.
 It took place on June 27, 1999, at the Greensboro Coliseum Complex in Greensboro, North Carolina.

-The main show included ten matches in total with several matches preceding the pay-per-view portion of the show, broadcast on live television as part of the WWF's Sunday Night Heat show.
-The main event was a Ladder match featuring Shane McMahon and Vince McMahon defeating Stone Cold Steve Austin for control of the WWF.
+The main show included 10 matches in total with several matches preceding the pay-per-view portion of the show, broadcast on live television as part of the WWF's Sunday Night Heat show.
+The main event was a Ladder match featuring Shane McMahon and Vince McMahon defeating "Stone Cold" Steve Austin for control of the WWF.
 The other main match was a WWF Championship match where The Undertaker defeated The Rock to retain the title.
 Additional featured matches on the undercard included the 1999 King of the Ring tournament final between Billy Gunn and X-Pac, which Billy Gunn won to win the overall tournament.
-Another prominent match was a tag team match between The Hardy Boyz (Matt Hardy and Jeff Hardy) defeating The Brood (Edge and Christian).
+Another prominent match was a tag team match between The Hardy Boyz (Jeff Hardy and Matt Hardy) defeating The Brood (Edge and Christian).

 Production

 Background

-King of the Ring was a pay-per-view (PPV) event held annually in June by the World Wrestling Federation (WWF, now WWE) since 1993.
-The PPV featured the King of the Ring tournament, a single-elimination tournament that was established in 1985 and held annually until 1991, with the exception of 1990; these early tournaments were held as special non-televised house shows.
-The winner of the tournament was crowned "King of the Ring."
+King of the Ring was a professional wrestling pay-per-view (PPV) event held annually in June by the World Wrestling Federation (WWF, now WWE) since 1993.
+The PPV was named after the King of the Ring tournament, a men's single-elimination tournament that was established in 1985 and held annually until 1991, except for 1990, with the winner crowned the "King of the Ring"; these early tournaments were held as special non-televised house shows.
 Unlike the non-televised events, the PPV did not feature all of the tournament's matches.
 Instead, several of the qualifying matches preceded the event with the final few matches then taking place at the pay-per-view.
-There were also other matches that took place at the event as it was a traditional three-hour pay-per-view.
-Considered as one of the WWF's "Big Five" PPVs, along with the Royal Rumble, WrestleMania, SummerSlam, and Survivor Series, the company's five biggest shows of the year, the 1999 event was the seventh King of the Ring PPV and 13th tournament overall.
-It was held on June 27, 1999 at the Greensboro Coliseum Complex in Greensboro, North Carolina.
-Triple H was originally supposed to compete in the King of the Ring tournament, but he wanted to compete for the WWF Championship instead, so he gave his spot to Chyna, making her the first and only woman to ever compete in the tournament.
+Other matches took place at the event as it was a traditional three-hour pay-per-view.
+The King of the Ring event became considered as one of the WWF's "Big Five" PPVs, along with the Royal Rumble, WrestleMania, SummerSlam, and Survivor Series, the company's five biggest annual shows of the year.
+The seventh King of the Ring PPV hosted the finals of the 13th tournament, and it was held on June 27, 1999, at the Greensboro Coliseum Complex in Greensboro, North Carolina.